loft-demos/ce-demo-netbox-metal3/README.md

 ## What was verified, and what was not

-Read directly out of `loft-enterprise/pkg/netbox` and the NetBox 4.7 source, so these are facts about the implementation rather than observations: the token-scheme behaviour, the boot-MAC selection rule, the five missing-requirement checks, the host-conflict and orphan rules, the label set, and the
+Read directly out of vCluster Platform source code and the NetBox 4.7 source, so these are facts about the implementation rather than observations: the token-scheme behaviour, the boot-MAC selection rule, the five missing-requirement checks, the host-conflict and orphan rules, the label set, and the